junxit/us-congress-bills-117/metadata.md

 - 2021-09-17 — Introduced in House
 - 2021-09-17 — Introduced in House
 - 2021-09-17 — Referred to the House Committee on Oversight and Reform.
+- 2021-12-02 — Committee Consideration and Mark-up Session Held.
+- 2021-12-02 — Ordered to be Reported by Unanimous Consent.
+- 2022-07-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-12 — Considered as unfinished business. (consideration: CR H5969-5970)
+- 2022-07-12 — Considered under suspension of the rules. (consideration: CR H5963-5964)
+- 2022-07-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5271.
+- 2022-07-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-12 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2022-07-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 330 - 81, 3 Present (Roll no. 302). (text: CR H5963)
+- 2022-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 330 - 81, 3 Present (Roll no. 302).